-The geographic areas where assistance will be directed for program year 2017 are CDBG ELIGIBLE AREA and CITYWIDE.
+The geographic areas where assistance will be directed for program year 2018 are CDBG ELIGIBLE AREA and CITYWIDE.
 The CDBG Eligible Area Target Area includes CDBG eligible census tracts or block groups, which are defined as having at least 51% of their population earning below 80% of median income.
 The CDBG Eligible Area Target Area is loosely bounded by Interstate 40 on the North, Fort Roots on the West, the Arkansas River on the South and Central Airport Road near I-440 on the East.
 Any eligible tracts or block groups within the City limits are considered part of this target area.
 The Citywide target area encompasses the entire city in order to serve any citizen who is eligible based on income.

 Investments are allocated based on responses to grant program opportunities and funding availability.
 Infrastructure projects will be targeted to CDBG eligible areas.
-Public facility activities may be offered in CDBG eligible areas or to those facilities with qualifying LMI clientele.
-Public services may be offered in low to moderate income areas and/or to all qualified residents of the City.
-Activities of the City's CHDO, Pulaski County Neighborhood Alliance for Habitat, may occur citywide but will focus on low income eligible applicant preferences for homeownership in neighborhood areas.
+Public services will be offered in low to moderate income areas and/or to all qualified residents of the City.
+Activities of the City's CHDO, Pulaski County Neighborhood Alliance for Habitat, may occur citywide but will focus on low income eligible applicant neighborhood area preferences for homeownership.